1 Legal and enforcement framework

 - customer due diligence be carried out for certain virtual currency transactions, including occasional transactions which are equivalent to or over $1,000 in value; and

 - originator and beneficiary information on the parties to the transactions be retained.

 The Travel Rule Regulation was passed together with the Market in Crypto-Assets Regulation last April 2023 and will become applicable to all regulated crypto-asset services providers regulated in the European Union by December 2024.

 Finally, further to the findings of police investigation units, the Financial Intelligence Analysis Unit under the Malta Financial Services Authority and the courts have the power to enforce the applicable rules and regulations.

 8.1 What consumer protection provisions apply to virtual currencies in your jurisdiction?

 In general, the Malta Financial Services Authority is responsible for the regulation of the virtual currency sphere.
 In this respect, the regulatory framework for virtual financial assets (VFAs) addresses certain consumer protection issues.

 However, consumer protection is addressed on a case-by-case basis when it comes to virtual currencies.
-In case of initial VFA offerings, the VFA framework provides that the whitepaper must include a refund mechanism in case of failure.
+In the case of initial VFA offerings, the VFA framework provides that the white paper must include a refund mechanism in case of failure.
 VFA exchanges must have a dedicated team that handles customer relations, including complaints and incident reporting.

-Further, under the VFA framework, virtual currency offerings, exchanges and service providers must comply with specific rules on the advertising of virtual currencies, which includes a requirement to provide clear, consistent and accurate information and services in order to protect consumer interests.
+Further, under the VFA Framework, virtual currency offerings, exchanges and service providers must comply with specific rules on the advertising of virtual currencies, which include a requirement to provide clear, consistent and accurate information and services in order to protect consumer interests.